Berkay-Kuzu/Berkay-Kuzu/README.md

 - 👋 Hi, I’m @Berkay-Kuzu
 - 👀 I’m interested in HTML, CSS, Bootstrap, JS, DOM, AJAX, API, MongoDB and so forth.
-- 🌱 I’m currently learning Bootstrap.
+- 🌱 I’m currently learning JS.
 - 💞️ I’m looking to collaborate on web developers
 - 📫 How to reach me berkaykuzu95@gmail.com